sufiarbaz/neurofind/README.md

 Every prediction, in both hypotheses, is scored by its distance (in micrometers) to the human-labeled target point.

-"The experiments of both the hypotheses have been run across **3 stacks (A1, A5, B2) x 5 consecutive time frame pairs (0→1, 1→2, 2→3, 3→4, 4→5)**, totaling 427 tracked observations."
+The experiments of both the hypotheses have been run across **3 stacks (A1, A5, B2) x 5 consecutive time frame pairs (0→1, 1→2, 2→3, 3→4, 4→5)**, totaling 427 tracked observations.

 ---